 Trusted Aggravated Assault Lawyers

-An aggravated assault attorney at Conoscienti & Ledbetter can help fight for your rights, freedom, and future if you are facing criminal assault charges.
+An aggravated assault attorney at Conoscienti & Ledbetter can help you fight for your rights, freedom, and future if you face criminal assault charges.

 Author: J. Blake Ledbetter, Partner, Conoscienti & Ledbetter